nuprl/website/blog/_src/posts/2017-06-06-spring-2017-pl-junior-retrospective.md

     Date: 2017-06-06T11:38:25
     Tags: DRAFT, PL Junior, by Ben Chung, by Milo Davis, by Ming-Ho Yee, by Matt Kolosick, by Dustin Jamner, by Artem Pelenitsyn, by Julia Belyakova, by Sam Caldwell

-The [PL Junior Seminar][pljunior] is for beginning PhD as well interested undergrad and masters students to understand the foundations of programming languages research as well as investigate the different areas that modern research focuses on.
-The seminar provides an opportunity to fill in background knowledge one is often assumed to already have when starting a PhD or to acquire during the course of a PhD.
+The [PL Junior Seminar][pljunior] is for beginning PhD and interested undergrad and masters students to understand the foundations of programming languages research.
+It serves to fill in background knowledge and get up to speed with different areas of PL research.

-For the spring 2017 instance of PL Junior we chose program synthesis, the sequence calculus, and logic programming as topics we wanted to learn more about.
+For the spring 2017 instance of PL Junior we chose program synthesis, the sequent calculus, and logic programming as topics we wanted to learn more about.
 We also did two group paper readings for Luca Cardelli's [Typeful Programming][typeful] and Alan Kay's [Early History of Smalltalk][smalltalk].
 At the same time, we changed